We Are Creating the Future

 - We Are Creating the Future

-To conclude this series about sustainable digital, I wanted to write a bit about some impacts of software creation that we rarely think about.
+To conclude this series about sustainable IT, I wanted to write a bit about some impacts of software creation that we rarely think about.
 We’ve all seen movies where a mad scientist creates something that they think is awesome until it escapes their control and threatens life as we know it.

 Everybody’s a mad scientist, and life is their lab.
 We’re all trying to experiment to find a way to live, to solve problems, to fend off madness and chaos.
 David Cronenberg